RattleyCooper/framecounter/README.md

-# ⏱️ framecounter
+# ⏱️ ReacTick

 Deterministic frame-based scheduling for games, AI, and simulations.

-FrameCounter is a tiny, fast, deterministic scheduler for running closures every `N` frames or after `N` frames, with *reactive scheduling conditions* that execute code when conditions are met.
+ReacTick is a tiny, fast, deterministic scheduler for running closures every `N` frames or after `N` frames, with *reactive scheduling conditions* that execute code when conditions are met.

 It gives you: